slothvips/Vue-Command-Component/README_EN.md

 CommandProvider also returns a `consumer` object for external use of the dialog.
 The consumer objects obtained internally and externally of the dialog are the same object, so they are strictly equal (===).

-The internal dialog component obtains the `consumer` object by calling `getConsumer`.
+The internal dialog component obtains the `consumer` object by calling `useConsumer`.
 This function will return a consumer object, and it can only be called directly at the top of setup, not conditionally or asynchronously.

 2. The rest is the introduction of parameter passing for the `CommandProvider` function: